melentyev/mongodb-tx/README.md

 for MongoDB at the application level.

-The implementation is based on the two-phase commit algorithm, with particular attention paid to control of document level locks (similar to row-level locking in RDBMS) to provide and manage transaction isolation.
+The implementation is based on the two-phase commit algorithm, with particular attention paid to control of document-level locks (similar to row-level locking in RDBMS) to provide and manage transaction isolation.

-Work in progress...
+Currently `mongodb-tx` only works with mongoose.
+Native MongoDB driver support coming soon.

 ## Contents
 - [Examples](#examples)